I’ve been involved in environmental activism and policy making since 2007.

-At activist level I have been facilitating transition initiatives and environmental networks for 13years.
+At activist level I have been facilitating transition initiatives and environmental networks since 2007.
 I’m a cofounder of Futureproof Clare and I recently got involved with Extinction Rebellion at national level.

 Experience has given me a massive insight into how our society operates and how our country is run.
 The fact that I worked in the civil service for a number of years helps too as does having epilepsy.
 Being classified as “disabled” in my teens really shaped my character affording me the privilege of attending a college for disabled people.
 Society is great at labelling which is symptomatic of and suits, the system.

 When I first got involved with the transition process back in 2007, in order to dismiss me politicians and the media started to refer to me as an “environmentalist”.
 What is an environmentalist?
 There are lots of definitions thrown up in an online search but very often it is a term used to discredit people who care about the environment, very often implying that they are anti economy or capitalism.
 It was used to put me in a box and eventually I decided to embrace it!
 To me an environmentalist is someone who cares and wants to protect their environment for this and future generations.
 What’s wrong or dismissible about that?
 Surely that should be everyone?
 Most people are environmentalists – most people care about their environment.

 I began to work collaboratively on sustainable community development when I discovered the Transition Network in 2007.
 I joined a local transition group and we basically went from turning sustainable development ideas into community projects.
 Some projects succeeded while others did not.
 I learned a LOT about community development and participation through training and experience.
 I noticed that many attempts to bring projects to life are blocked by bureaucracy resulting in fatigue and withdrawal by people from participating.
 Creative, insightful, brilliant people with amazing ideas are beaten down by the system.
 I’ve done the courses and it’s really the government that gets in the way.